ansys/grantami-bomanalytics/doc/source/contributing.rst

 2. Update `__version__.py` with the next patch increment (e.g. `0.2.1`), commit it, and open a PR that merge with the release branch.
-This gives the PyMAPDL developers and community a chance to validate and approve the bugfix release.
+This gives the PyAnsys developers and community a chance to validate and approve the bugfix release.
 Any additional hotfixes should be outside of this PR.